bellahwang/treebankstats/allauthors.md

     * e.g.
 * adding additional standardized author and work information
     * e.g. including information from [this dict](#author-dict) to each word
+* using the 'subdoc' tag for Proiel treebanks instead of the 'citation-part' tag - this is mainly because 'citation-part' is only used in Proiel treebanks, and all other treebanks generally use the 'subdoc' tag to indicate book and position in text.

 Some things I have NOT standardized include:
 * Proiel POS (part of speech) tagging